 Premium surcharges due to accidents or convictions are governed by the Insurance Law and regulations, which allow surcharges to be applied during the experience period (typically three years) for specified incidents, some of which are:

-- accidents involving bodily injury or death, or losses to property in excess of $1,000 ($2,000 for policies effective on and after November 27, 2010), where the insured driver is at fault; or
+- accidents involving bodily injury or death, or losses to property in excess of $2,000, where the insured driver is at fault; or

 for certain violations, including the following illustrations:

 - speeding more than 15 MPH over the legal limit;

 - driving while intoxicated or impaired by alcohol or drugs;

 - operating a vehicle while attempting to avoid apprehension by a law enforcement officer;